What to do in Paris off the beaten track?

 -

-Belleville shows a vibrant Paris, far removed from the postcards.
+Belleville shows a lively Paris, far from the postcards.

 Canal Saint-Martin, but at the right time

-However, at certain times, it becomes just again.
+Yet, at certain times, it becomes just right again.

 The right timing: